-- Successful completion of an earned Applied Associate degree, AAS-T, Direct Transfer Associate degree or equivalent from a regionally accredited institution with an overall minimum 2.3 GPA in all coursework. - Intermediate algebra or higher (minimum 2.3 GPA); or equivalent Accuplacer math scores or equivalent (within the past two years). - 5 college-level credits in English Composition (ENGL& 101 or higher). - 5 college-level credits in a social science. - A minimum grade of 2.3 is required in all coursework.
+- Successful completion of an earned Applied Associate degree, AAS-T, Direct Transfer Associate degree or equivalent from a regionally accredited institution with an overall minimum 2.3 GPA. - A minimum grade of 2.0 is required in all general education coursework. - 5 college-level credits in English Composition (ENGL& 101 or higher). - 5 college-level credits in a transferable social science course.